JohnCervantes/movie_db_sveltekit/README.md

 # create a new project in the current directory
 # Movie DB (SvelteKit)

-Lightweight movie database demo built with SvelteKit and SQLite.
+Lightweight movie database demo built with SvelteKit and SQLite/PostgresQL.

 **Status:** Prototype / local demo